Introduction to philosophy

 How will I be taught, and will there be any work outside the class?

 The course is based on Thomas Nagel's What Does It All Mean?
 A Very Short Introduction to Philosophy (Oxford University Press).
 Each class will focus on one chapter, and will consist of short lecture-style presentations, pair, group and class discussion.
 There will also be opportunity to participate in online forums to explore topics further.

 Are there any other costs?
 Is there anything I need to bring?

 Thomas Nagel's What Does It All Mean?
 A Very Short Introduction to Philosophy (Oxford University Press).

 When I've finished, what course can I do next?

-You can enrol on the second part of our introductory courses in philosophy, which takes place in January: HP002: The great philosophers.
-Other evening philosophy courses starting in January 2020 include HP030 Modern political philosophy: ideas and ideologies in the 21st century.
+You might like to enrol on the second of our evening introductory courses in philosophy, which begins in January: HP002: The great philosophers.

 Oliver holds a postgraduate degree in Philosophy from the University of Oxford.
 Since graduating, he has taught a wide variety of courses to a broad range of students, from adults and children exploring the subject for the first time through to advanced undergraduates.
 His main areas of interest are the Philosophy of Mathematics, Metaphysics, the Philosophy of Language, and Logic.
 Recently, his research has focussed on developing medieval approaches to semantic paradoxes using modern mathematical methods.
 When Oliver’s not teaching or writing up papers, he’s either lost in a good book or somewhere deep in the English countryside.